Yamaha XTZ 250

 electric trikes made in China.

-The Brits in general have a close
+The Brits in general

 relation with motorcycling and motorbikes.
 The British motorcycling